Putin's nuclear riposte to Macron fails to impress EU diplomats

 But either way, Macron's new rhetoric showed how far he'd changed from his pre-war "romance" that Putin could be swayed by diplomacy, Tenzer said.

-"Many people in Le Quai d'Orsay [the French foreign ministry] have long believed this was naive — that any engagement with Russia is a fool's game", Tenzer said.
+"Many people in Le Quai d'Orsay [the French foreign ministry] have long believed this was naive — that any engagement with Russia is a fool's game", Tenzer added.

-"The French military also understand this," he added.
+"The French military also understand this," he said.

 Meanwhile, Putin's nuclear-sabre rattling on Thursday was "a way of ... seeking to capitalise on the Western disunity following Macron's comments," said Callum Fraser, from the Royal United Services Institute (Rusi) think-tank in London.

 It was just the latest in a series of similar threats in the past two years.
-Russian ex-president Dmitry Medvedev and Russian TV anchors do it almost daily.
+Russian ex-president Dmitry Medvedev and Russian state-TV anchors do it almost daily.

-Putin has also used his line on nuclear "combat alert" before even though it meant nothing, because all nuclear powers' arsenals stay on full alert even in peacetime.
+Putin has also used his line on nuclear "full combat alert" before even though it meant nothing, because all nuclear powers' arsenals stay on alert even in peacetime.

-His two-hour speech contained no news about the war in general.
+His two-hour speech contained no news about Ukraine in general.

 If anything, it was more sober than some of his former orations, which spoke of a holy war against Western "satanism".